Respond to natural disasters

 - equipment.

-Check your policy carefully as it may require you to take steps to protect the property and minimise loss—for example, placing a tarp over a broken roof or moving undamaged items to a safe and secure place.
+Check your policy carefully as you may need to take steps to protect your property and minimise loss—for example, placing a tarp over a broken roof or moving undamaged items to a safe and secure place.

 While not all natural disasters (e.g. flood) may be covered by your insurance policy, it is still wise to have business continuity insurance that will allow you to resume trading as quickly as possible.